Partial Sums of the Series for the Dirichlet Eta Function, their Peculiar Convergence, the Simple Zeros Conjecture, and the RH: Introduction

 which is valid for $ s \neq 1\!+\!n\!\cdot\!\frac{2\pi}{\ln{2}}i\quad(n\in\mathbb{Z}) $\,, values at which the denominator vanishes. \\ The right hand side of (\ref{eq_3}) is analytic in the region of interest for this work: the interior of the critical strip.
-Inside such region, the zeros of the Riemann $ \zeta $\, coincide with the zeros of the Dirichlet $ \eta $\, function.
-As the infinite sum (\ref{eq_2}) converges readily, it makes it easy to graphically represent the path described by the partial sums.
-For the interested reader, Figures 6 and 7 at the end depict two elementary examples (the second of which corresponds to the sixth known non-trivial zero), useful for familiarizing with the geometric meaning of the partial sums of the infinite series (\ref{eq_2}).\\ The infinite sum (\ref{eq_2}) can be written as
+Inside such region, the zeros of the Riemann $ \zeta $\, coincide with the zeros of the $ \eta $\, function.
+As the infinite sum (\ref{eq_2}) converges readily, it makes it easy to graphically represent the path described by the partial sums.\\ Let us denote the partial sums as $ \eta_{k-1}(s) $\, and the corresponding remainder as $ R_k(s) $\, so defined: